AltheaBarbato/lab4-Production-Readiness/docs/production-readiness-review.md

 **Everything is automated.** ansible deploy.sh is idempotent, verify.sh catches regressions.
 Someone new could pick this up and run it without reading through a wall of manual steps.

----

 ## What would need to change for real production

-**No domain name.** Self-signed certs mean browser warnings for anyone visiting.
+**No domain name.** Self signed certs mean browser warnings for anyone visiting.
 Real production needs a real domain and Let's Encrypt.
 Without it, HTTPS is encrypted but not trusted.

 **No backup off-server.** All backups are on the same disk.
 If the server gets destroyed or the disk fails, the backups are gone too.
 Real production needs backups going somewhere else, S3 bucket minimum.